edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 # Overview

-Verifiable Voice Protocol depends on three interrelated activities:
+Verifiable Voice Protocol depends on three interrelated activities with evidence:

-* Curating evidence
+* Curating
-* Citing evidence
+* Citing
-* Checking evidence
+* Verifying

-Citing and checking evidence occur in realtime during phone calls, and are therefore the heart of VVP.
-However, curated evidence must exist before it can be cited; curating is an ongoing, parallel activity as phone calls occur; and citing and checking must react properly to changes in evidence.
+Citing and verifying evidence occur in realtime during phone calls, and are therefore the heart of VVP.
+However, curated evidence must exist before it can be cited; curating is an ongoing, parallel activity as phone calls occur; and citing and verifying must react properly to changes in evidence.
 Further, existing approaches have trust gaps precisely because they impose too few requirements on the evidence that backs their ecosystems.
 Therefore, this specification includes normative statements about the nature of evidence and the processes that create and maintain it.

 Before we explain the evidence, however, we must define some roles.

 ## Roles

+### Allocation Holder, TNU
 An Allocation Holder (AH) is a party that controls how a telephone number is used, in the eyes of a regulator.
 Typically, range holders are AHs, and so are the direct telephone number users (TNUs).
 TNUs are customers of range holders -- enterprises and consumers.
 Range holders are service providers; although they are AHs, they may not be TNUs for all the phone numbers in their allocated ranges.
 It is possible for an ecosystem to include other parties as AHs (e.g., wholesalers, aggregators).
 However, some regulators dislike this outcome, and prefer that such parties broker allocations without actually holding them as intermediaries.

+### Terminating Party, Terminating Service Provider
 For a given phone call, the Terminating Party (TP) is the party that receives the call.
 The direct service provider of the TP is the Terminating Service Provider (TSP).

+### Originating Party, Originating Service Provider
 The Originating Party (OP) is the caller.
 The direct service provider of the OP is the Originating Service Provider (OSP).
 For a given phone call, there may be many layers, boundaries, and transitions between OSP and TSP.

+### Accountable Party
 Accountable Parties (AP) are organizations or individuals who hold the right to use a telephone number (RTU) in the eyes of a regulator.
 APs MAY be OPs, but this relationship does not always hold.
 A business can hire a call center, and delegate to the call center the right to use its phone number.
 In such a case, the business is the AP, but the call center is the OP.

+### Verifiers
-Verifiers (V) are parties that want to know who's calling, and why, and that evaluate the answers to these questions by examining formal evidence.
+Verifiers are parties that want to know who's calling, and why, and that evaluate the answers to these questions by examining formal evidence.
 TPs, TSPs, OSPs, government regulators, law enforcement doing lawful intercept, auditors, and even APs or OPs can be verifiers.
 Each may need to see different views of the evidence about a particular phone call, and it may be impossible to comply with various regulations unless these views are kept distinct -- yet each wants similar and compatible assurance.
 The verifier role in VVP does not just check the validity of cryptographic evidence; it also considers how that evidence matches business rules and external conditions.
 For example, a verfier may do more than decide whether Call Center Y has the right to make calls on behalf of Organization X; it may decide whether Y has this right at a particular time of day, when calling into a particular jurisdiction, for a particular business purpose.

 ## Evidence